Skip to content

 Does the timing window change between minigames?

 Yes.
-Each minigame has its own timing window, typically expressed in milliseconds around the ideal beat.
-Some games like Tennis Quest have wider windows; others like Rhythm Tweezers have very tight windows.
+Each minigame has its own timing feel.
+Some stages like Tennis Quest tend to be more forgiving; others like Rhythm Tweezers demand very precise inputs.
 Per-minigame notes are in the Minigame Database.

 What is the best way to practise for a Perfect?